-15.12.2 Taking account of the circumstances of the installation, for gas Smart Metering System Installation Visits, the Installer informs the Consumer about the dangers of carbon monoxide (CO) and the need to regularly have all gas appliances serviced and checked by a Gas Safe Registered engineer; МІ 15.12.3 The Consumer is made aware of who to contact after the Installation Visit for further information in relation to the Smart Metering System for support, query resolution, or to provide feedback (verbally or in writing), and non-premium rate helpline numbers are provided; and ES; MI 15.12.4 The Consumer is made aware of any additional sources of help and information, including from independent and impartial sources, help-lines, websites and other appropriate organisations able to offer assistance.
-This could include any centrally coordinated consumer engagement programme (related to smart metering or energy efficiency information, goods and services).
-ES 15.12.5 Instructions in a written or other suitable material format, on how to use the Smart Metering System and IHD (if provided), are left with, or sent to the Consumer; ES 15.13 Marketing 15.13.1 Each Energy Supplier engaging in Marketing activity at the Installation Visit, shall ensure that: ES (a) consent has been obtained from the Domestic Consumer prior to the Installation Visit (for chargeable goods and services only).
+15.12.2 Taking account of the circumstances of the installation, for gas Smart Metering System Installation Visits, the Installer informs the Consumer about the dangers of carbon monoxide (CO) and the need to regularly have all gas appliances serviced and checked by a Gas Safe Registered engineer; MI 15.12.3 The Consumer is made aware of who to contact after the Installation Visit for further information in relation to the Smart Metering ES: MI System for support, query resolution, or to provide - / feedback (verbally or in writing), and non-premium rate helpline numbers are provided; and 15.12.4 The Consumer is made aware of any additional sources of neip and information, including from independent and impartial sources, help-lines, websites and other appropriate organisations able to ES coordinated consumer angagement programme (related to smart metering or operative officiency information goods and services) 15 12 5 Instructions in a written or other suitable material formation how to use the Smart Metering System and IHD (if provided) are left with or sent to ES the Consumer; 15.13 Marketing 15 13 1 Each Energy Supplier engaging in Marketing activity at the Installation Visit shall FS ensure that: 20 (a) consent has been obtained from the Domestic Consumer prior to the Installation Visit (for chargeable goods and services only).
 Energy Suppliers may conduct Marketing to Micro-Business Consumers without obtaining prior consent.
-Consent can be secured by any appropriate, recordable method that allows a freely given and specific indication of the Domestic Consumer's wishes, e.g. by telephone, text, in writing, or electronically (web-form or email); ES Note: The Energy Supplier must also inform the Consumer that they are under no obligation to receive Marketing.
-ES (b) the Marketing discussion is ended immediately at the Consumer's request or if the Consumer indicates that it is inconvenient, unwelcome or inappropriate; ES (c) when obtaining prior consent from a Domestic Consumer to engage in Marketing at the Installation Visit, the Energy Supplier must specify the type of goods and services that may be discussed during such Marketing; ES (d) Marketing is conducted in a fair, transparent, appropriate and professional manner; ES (e) the Consumer's inexperience, vulnerability, credulity or loyalties are not exploited; ES (f) no high-pressure tactics are used; ES (g) details of the goods or services offered are accurately presented and the benefits are not over stated, including any possible constraints on Interoperability; ES (h) credible information is provided (drawn from relevant evidence) of performance of energy efficiency goods or services; ES
+Consent can be ES secured by any appropriate, recordable method that allows a freely given and specific indication of the Domestic Consumer's wishes, e.g. by telephone, text, in writing, or electronically (web-form or email); Note: The Energy Supplier must also inform the Consumer that they are under no obligation to ES (b) the Marketing discussion is ended immediately at 50 the Consumer's request or if the Consumer indicates ES that it is inconvenient, unweicome or inappropriate; (c) when obtaining prior consent from a Domestic Consumer to engage in Marketing at the Installation 50 Visit, the Energy Supplier must specify the type of ES goods and services that may be discussed during such Marketing; (d) Marketing is conducted in a fair, transparent, ES appropriate and professional manner; (e) the Consumer's inexperience, vulnerability, ES credulity or loyalties are not exploited; (f) no high-pressure tactics are used; ES (g) details of the goods or services offered are accurately presented and the benefits are not over EC stated, including any possible constraints LJ on Interoperability; (h) credible information is provided (drawn from relevant evidence) of performance of energy efficiency ES goods or services;